Find new favorite ways to eat pork belly with these 37 delicious pork belly recipes, from starters and snacks to sides and mains.

 I am such a fan of meat.
-There, I said it.

 I’m grateful every day for fine cuts of pork, beef, and chicken.

 It may not be the diet or lifestyle for everyone, and I am totally on board with whatever for whomever, but I, personally, love meat in my diet.

 We try to limit our meat portions, and we eat plant-based meals often, but a fine cut, or even a perfectly seasoned cheap cut that is cooked until tender, is just fine by me.

 But if you are not a fan, I totally understand.

 The name “pork belly,” in this case, is a little bit off-putting because “belly”—sounds so personal and round, and like when I rub my dog’s belly, I don’t want to eat it; I just want to get that belleee.

 And yet, here we are, eating pork belly and loving every moment of it.